hungnk87/Data-Processing-Migration-Agent-Based-Model/README.md

 Relevant Data (Bi-Yearly) of average income and expense by income quintile and by province was recorded from VHLSS data from 2006 to 2016

 * Monthly average income per capita at current prices by income quintile
-* Monthly expenditure per capita at current prices by income quintile (adapted to spatial cost of living index)
+* Monthly expenditure per capita at current prices by income quintile (adapted to spatial cost of living index).
+Pre-processing data was saved in *raw_expenditure.csv* file

 # Distance data